-- Identify and refer patients for suspected cases of TB - If you are a DOTS provider you need to ensure compliance for the treatment- Make sure that medicines are taken regularly by the patient for 6-9 months - Counsel on patient taking extra nutrition - Build awareness to prevent spread of TB by telling infected persons: - To cover the mouth with handkerchief while coughing and sneezing to halt spread of germs. - To eat and drink from a separate set of utensils which should be washed separately. - To avoid spitting in nearby open space and prevent spread of infection covering his or her mouth with a clean cloth, especially while coughing.
+- Identify and refer patients for suspected cases of TB - If you are a DOTS provider you need to ensure compliance for the treatment- Make sure that medicines are taken regularly by the patient for 6-9 months - Counsel on patient taking extra nutrition - Build awareness to prevent spread of TB by telling infected persons: - To cover the mouth with handkerchief while coughing and sneezing to halt spread of germs. - To avoid spitting in nearby open space and prevent spread of infection covering his or her mouth with a clean cloth, especially while coughing.
 This prevents spread of droplets in the surroundings.
 The cloth should be washed in hot water or with disinfectant thoroughly on a regular basis. - To avoid close contact with spouse, children and infants and the elderly within the family for at least first two months after starting treatment. - About BCG vaccination at birth that prevents serious forms of TB. - Providing support and care to persons with TB and not stigmatising those affected.